lidaof/eg-react/README.md

 # Server
 ## Installation
-First, make sure that MongoDB is installed.
+First, make sure that MongoDB is installed and started.
 Then run `npm run setup` and follow the prompts.

 ## Running
 `npm start` starts up both the backend and the React development server.
+Again, make sure MongoDB is up and running.

 # Client
 ## Quick tour